Kamrey History, Family Crest & Coats of Arms

 The surname Kamrey was first found in Leicestershire, where Godridius (Geoffroi) de Chambrai was awarded estates in return for his service to William the Conqueror.
 Wace, the Norman poet, mentions Cil de Combrai as one of the knights who challenged King Harold to come forth at Senlac in 1066 and this is probably a reference to Geoffroi de Cambrai.

-Important Dates for the Kamrey family
+Early History of the Kamrey family

 This web page shows only a small excerpt of our Kamrey research.
 Another 248 words (18 lines of text) covering the years 1165, 1199, 1203, 1273, 1500, 1664, 1701, 1798 and 1806 are included under the topic Early Kamrey History in all our PDF Extended History products and printed products wherever possible.